devSchacht/essential-image-optimization/app/partials/book.md

         data-src="https://res.cloudinary.com/ddxwdqwkr/image/upload/v1502426282/essential-image-optimization/photoshop.jpg"
         alt="photoshop supports exporting to progressive jpeg from the file export menu" />
 </picture>
-<figcaption>You can save any image you create in Photoshop as a Progressive JPEG by going to File -> Export -> Save for Web (legacy) and then clicking on the Progressive option.
-Sketch also supports exporting Progressive JPEGs - export as JPG and check the 'Progressive' checkbox while saving your images.</figcaption>
+<figcaption>Most image editing tools save images as Baseline JPEG files by default.
+You can save any image you create in Photoshop as a Progressive JPEG by going to File -> Export -> Save for Web (legacy) and then clicking on the Progressive option.
+Sketch also supports exporting Progressive JPEGs - export as JPG and check the ‘Progressive’ checkbox while saving your images.</figcaption>
 </figure>